jamessimone/apex-rollup/README.md

 #### Considerations For Scheduled Flows

-In order to prevent blowing through the Flow Interview limit for each day, it's important to note that the use of `Rollup` with Condition Requirements in the scheduled flow's start node will run a flow interview for _every_ record that qualifies.
-However, if the scheduled flow is run for all records, the process is bulkified successfully and you only consume a single flow interview per batch of records.
+In order to prevent blowing through the Flow Interview limit for each day, it's important to note that the use of `Rollup` with a specific SObject in the scheduled flow's start node will run a flow interview for _every_ record retrieved.
+However, if the scheduled flow is run without a specific SObject having been selected in the start node, the process is bulkified successfully and you only consume a single flow interview per batch of records.

 ### Calculating Rollups After Install